Crell/AttributeUtils/README.md

 In this case, any number of `Knows` attributes may be included, including zero, but if included the `$name` argument is required.
 The `fromKnows()` method will be called with a (possibly empty, in the case of `B`) array of `Knows` objects, and can do what it likes with it.
 In this example the objects are saved in their entirety, but they could also be mushed into a single array or used to set some other value if desired.

 Note that if a multi-value sub-attribute is `Inheritable`, ancestor classes will only be checked if there are no local sub-attributes.
 If there is at least one, it will take precedence and the ancestors will be ignored.

+Note: In order to make use of multi-value sub-attributes, the attribute class itself must be marked as "repeatable" as in the example above or PHP will generate an error.
+However, that is not sufficient for the Analyzer to parse it as multi-value.
+That's because attributes may also be multi-value when implementing scopes, but still only single-value from the Analzyer's point of view.
+See the section on Scopes below.

 ### Caching